-Legal entity identifier : 391200SGB2MDX2L3YO19
+Legal entity identifier: 391200SGB2MDX2L3YO19

-Sustainable investment means an investment in an Does this financial product have a sustainable investment objective? economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the •• Yes • 0 \checkmark No l make a minimum of sustainable investm an environmental objective :% ents 🗹 chara objec minir comotes Environmental/Social (E/S) acteristics and while it does not have as its ctive a sustainable investment, it will have a mum proportion of 50.00% of sustainable stments investee companies follow good governance practices. [in economic activities that qualify as environmentally sustainable under the EU Taxonomy \checkmark with an environmental objective in economic activities that qualify as environmentally sustainable under the EU The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852 establishing a list of environmentally sustainable economic activities.
-That Regulation Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy I with an environmental objective in economic activities that do not qualify as environ mentally sustainable under the EU Taxonomy does not include a list of socially sustainable \checkmark with a social objective economic activities.
-Sustainable investments with an environmental objective might be aligned I make a minimum of sustainable investm a social objective :% ents 🗌 • omotes E/S characteristics, but will not make sustainable investments
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852 establishing a list of environmentally sustainable economic activities.
+That Regulation does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.